 OCCSP pulls its funding from two sources – the National Organic Certification Cost Share Program (NOCCSP), and the Agricultural Marketing Assistance (AMA) Organic Certification Cost Share Program.
 The funding source is determined by the region of the applicant’s operation.

-For NOCCSP, organic producers and handlers in all 50 States, the District of Columbia, the American Samoa, the Commonwealth of the Northern Marina Islands, the Commonwealth of Puerto Rico, Guam, and the U.S. Virgin Islands are eligible to participate in NOCCSP.
+Organic producers and handlers in all 50 States, the District of Columbia, the American Samoa, the Commonwealth of the Northern Marina Islands, the Commonwealth of Puerto Rico, Guam, and the U.S. Virgin Islands are eligible to participate in NOCCSP.
 For AMA, organic producers (but not handlers) in 16 states (CT, DE, HI, ME, MD, MA, NH, NJ, NV, NY, PA, RI, UT, VT, WV, WY) are eligible to participate.
 The application is the same regardless of the funding stream.

-NSAC developed the original proposal for NOCCSP in 2001 and championed its passage as part of the 2002 Farm Bill.
-The 2002 Farm Bill provided $5 million in mandatory funding to launch the NOCCSP over the five-year life of the bill.
+NSAC developed the original proposal for NOCCSP in 2001 and championed its passage as part of the 2002 Farm Bill, which provided $5 million in mandatory funding to launch this new program.

-Due to the success of the program and the continued growth of the organic sector, Congress reauthorized the program in the 2008 Farm Bill and increased total funding to $22 million through 2012, or approximately $4.4 million annually.
-The 2008 Farm Bill also increased the maximum annual payment from $500 to $750 per operation and increased funding for certification cost share through AMA from $1.0 million to $1.5 million per year.
-A reporting requirement was also added, requiring the Secretary to submit a report to Congress by March 1 of each year describing the requests by, disbursements to, and expenditures for each State under the program during the current and previous fiscal year, including the number of producers and handlers served by the program in the previous fiscal year.
+Due to the success of the program and the continued growth of the organic sector, Congress reauthorized the program in the 2008 Farm Bill and increased total funding to $22 million through 2012 (or approximately $4.4 million annually).
+The 2008 Farm Bill also increased the maximum annual payment from $500 to $750 per operation and increased funding for certification cost share through AMA from $1 million to $1.5 million per year.
+A reporting requirement was also added, requiring the Secretary to submit an annual report to Congress describing the requests by, disbursements to, and expenditures for each State under the program, including the number of producers and handlers served by the program in the previous fiscal year.

 Organic Certification Cost Share Program Annual Funding